 Graduate Program Affiliation

 Chair-Elect, Infectious Diseases Subdivision

 - Pan-American Society for Clinical Virology

 - Ad hoc reviewer, Journal of Clinical Microbiology

 - Ad hoc reviewer, Journal of Molecular Diagnostics

-- Editorial board, Diagnostic Microbiology and Infectious Diseases
+- Ad hoc reviewer, Diagnostic Microbiology and Infectious Diseases

 - Editorial board, Manual of Clinical Microbiology